Indian Housing Block Grant (IHBG-ARP) and Indian Community Development Block Grant (ICDBG-ARP) Resources

 Eviction Moratorium to Prevent the Spread of COVID-19

-Dear Tribal Leader Letter - Centers for Disease Control and Prevention (CDC) issues an Order extending the eviction moratorium to March 31, 2021
+- Dear Tribal Leader Letter - Centers for Disease Control and Prevention (CDC) Issues an Order extending the Eviction Moratorium to July 31, 2021 (June 29, 2021)

 - ONAP Tenant Flyer for CDC Order